selfup/sinio/README.md

 Default is direction out on pin 17 only.
 You can mess around with the config :smile:

+**To be used as an internal node.
+Another application on the RPI should talk to this :smile"**

 **rbenv sudo**

 `rbenv sudo bundle exec rackup`